ARWL2016/ps-npm-build-hammarberg/README.md

 - `"watch:test": "npm run test -- -w -R min"` This means, run the test script with these parameters.
 They will override the pre-existing parameters.

 #### Watching
-- some libraries have a build in watch function
+- many libraries have a build in watch function: mocha, coffeescript, typescript - just add the -w flag to the script
 - in Mocha we can use the -w or --watch flag: `"watch:test": "mocha test -u bdd -R min --watch"`
-- We can use the `watch` library to watch other processes: `"watch:lint": "watch \"npm run lint\" ."`
+- We can use the `watch` library to watch processes that don't have a built-ini watcher: `"watch:lint": "watch \"npm run lint\" ."`
+- watchify goes with browserify.
+It takes flags such as -d (delay execution) and -v (verbose logging)
+- watchify does not include uglify because this is only part of the build step
+- we can also use the `watch` library for this: `"watch:bundleWatcher"`: "watch 'npm run build:bundle' client"` (quotes may need to be escaped)

+#### Running Scripts Concurrently
+- `npm install npm-run-all --save-dev`
+- `"watch": "npm-run-all --parallel watch:server watch:browser"`
+- This is a Windows solution.
+Unix has the `&` operator

 ---
 ### Notes on Libraries